 - 1 beds 25%

 - 2 beds 30%

 - 3 beds 35%

 - 4+ beds 10%

-- 13.5.9 The proposal includes the provision of 37 affordable housing dwellings which is 41% of the total number of dwellings (at 91 units) so is in excess of the policy requirement.
+- 13.5.9 The proposal includes the provision of 30 affordable housing dwellings which is 40% of the total number of dwellings (at 75 units).
 While the accommodation schedule does not provide a split between affordable rent and shared ownership the applicants draft heads of terms states this will be 70% affordable rent and 30% shared ownership.
 The overall mix is as follows noting that all the 1 and 2 beds are flats, and the 3 and 4 beds are houses.
-It is not clear how the units are split between affordable rent and shared ownership:
+The units are split between affordable rent and shared ownership:

-- 1 beds 14 units (38%)

-- 2 beds 6 units (16%)

-- 3 beds 16 units (43%)

-- 4 beds 1 unit (3%)

-- 13.5.10 The proposed affordable housing provides a balanced mix of tenures and is largely in accordance with the guidance within the Local Housing Needs Assessment Report (LHNA) (June 2024).
-This is caveated that the proposal has not provided a breakdown of the number of units for shared ownership, first homes or affordable rent.
-This information is required to fully understand the impact that the proposal will have in meeting the shortfall in affordable housing in the district.

-- 13.5.11 The planning statement mentions that a housing association is interested in the site, however there are no further details over who this is and whether they will be taking on all the affordable housing.